hanbo/themetest/README.md

 # Theme Test App
 Android app for comparing various android themes.
 It shows the most common android ui widgets with different themes.
+Especially the AppCompat theme has different appearance on Android 4 and Android 5.

 ## Screenshots